matthew-puku/monster-smash/README.md

 - Establish ‘move’ objects each with speed and damage attributes
 - Establish a character class ‘monster’ with attributes including `@current_HP`, `@max_HP`, an array of `@moves`
 - Each `move` has unique `speed` and `damage` values which will deplete `@current_HP` at different rates
+- A random numerical generator selects a move for the computer player, which includes a `miss` option that does not deplete `@current_HP` at all
 - Display health scores of the user and computer
 - Increment or subtract health scores from user and computer
 - Compare health scores between user and computer (also catches errors and edge cases)
 - Display welcome and quit screens
 - Display victory and defeat screens with scores
 - User can quit at any point of the running application
+- Implemented ASCII art for the welcome, victory, defeat screens using a gem like [Artii](https://github.com/miketierney/artii) in `messages.rb`
+- Implement ASCII art for each move selected using [Artii](https://github.com/miketierney/artii) in `monster.rb`

 Users can only interact with this terminal application via keyboard input.

 ### Extensible features
 - Implement a best of 3 battle rounds in `battle.rb`
 - User and computer can level-up as they advance to the next battle round.
 Possibly implement an control structure in `battle.rb`.
-- Implement ASCII art for the welcome, victory, defeat screens using a gem like [Artii](https://github.com/miketierney/artii) in `messages.rb`
-- Implement ASCII art for each move selected using [Artii](https://github.com/miketierney/artii) in `monster.rb`
 - Allow for replay of battle rounds in `battle.rb`
 - More monster or characters can be created in `monster.rb`
 - Different moves can be created in `moves.rb`
 - Randomly choose a monster opponent to play against, which may require the creation of a new class like a gallery
 - Allow the user to choose their own monster character, which again may require extending `main.rb` and or `battle.rb`
+- Convert `@max_HP` and `@current_HP` into a visual progress bar using the gem [ruby-progressbar](https://github.com/jfelchner/ruby-progressbar)
 - Colorize the progress bar using the [Colorize](https://github.com/fazibear/colorize) ruby gem

 ## Code Structure